Kota

 Wondering what’s the deal with Lifetime Community Rating (LCR) in Ireland?

-We’ll break down LCR to help you understand why it exists and how it affects your health insurance decisions.
+We’ll break down LCR to help you understand why it exists and how it affects your employees' health insurance decisions.

 This extra charge is known as LCR loading or late entry loading.